kitled/demo-fasthtml-picocss/docs/main.md

 # `main.py` meta-docs

+> [!NOTE]
-This is a side project, and these are notes taken on-the-fly more than proper documentation.
+> This is a side project, and these are notes taken on-the-fly more than proper documentation.
 Feel free to ask anything in GH Issues or hit me on 𝕏.

 ## README`.md`